christineoo/ember-paper-start/README.md

 # Ember-paper-start

 This sample application aims to serve as a skeleton appplication for a typical web application written using <a href="http://emberjs.com/">EmberJS</a> with <a href="https://github.com/miguelcobain/ember-paper">Ember Paper</a>.

 This sample application consists of a sidenav and a content area.
 The sidenav will be auto hidden when the webpage is resize.

+Checkout [Ember Paper](http://miguelcobain.github.io/ember-paper/) for more Material Design components that you can use in your web application!

 This project is generated using ember-cli version 1.13.1.